talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 );
 $applicationId = 56; // int | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
 $campaignId = 3.4; // float | Filter results by campaign.
 $createdBefore = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the referral creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
 $createdAfter = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the referral creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
 $valid = 'valid_example'; // string | - `expired`: Matches referrals in which the expiration date is set and in the past. - `validNow`: Matches referrals in which start date is null or in the past and expiration date is null or in the future. - `validFuture`: Matches referrals in which start date is set and in the future.
 $usable = 'usable_example'; // string | - `true`, only referrals where `usageCounter < usageLimit` will be returned. - `false`, only referrals where `usageCounter >= usageLimit` will be returned.
 $batchId = 'batchId_example'; // string | Filter results by batches of referrals